Composed Through Chaos

 Then she sees him.

-Jasmine appears at her side, popping her gum like punctuation.
+Jasmine appears beside her, popping her gum like punctuation.

 “He’s dangerous,” she murmurs.
 “Which obviously means we’re obsessed.”